Home » Reviews » Gear and Accessories » Indoor/Dry Fire Training » Mantis X10 Elite Review

 How Does It Perform?

-I did notice that with the holster draw analysis program if you have a sub-second draw, sometimes the sensor cannot detect or does not register the “pull,” which is the time from establishing your grip to when you start pulling your gun from your holster.
+However, there are some limitations.
+For instance, I noticed that with the holster draw analysis program, if you have a sub-second draw, sometimes the sensor cannot detect or does not register the “pull,” which is the time from establishing your grip to when you start pulling your gun from your holster.
+This could be an area for improvement in future updates.

 Other than this, I’ve been very happy with the product and highly recommend it.